Game of ThronesTapestry

 Weaving the Game of Thrones Tapestry

-The tapestry is a Bayeux style linen piece, was sourced from the last surviving linen mills in Northern Ireland, Thomas Ferguson’s local mill in Banbridge.
+The tapestry is a Bayeux style linen piece, that was sourced from the last surviving linen mills in Northern Ireland, Thomas Ferguson’s local mill in Banbridge.
 They are also involved in producing some of the fabrics used for the costumes in the show.

 It was an intensive and secretive process with Game of Thrones fans, HBO and Tourism Ireland developing a series of sketches for the tapestry, which would then need to be coloured and developed into the patterns for weaving.